ktei/cytoscape.js/documentation/md/style.md

  * **`control-point-weight`** : Weights control points along the line from source to target.
 This value ranges on [0, 1], with 0 towards the source node and 1 towards the target node.
  * **`line-color`** : The colour of the edge's line.
  * **`line-style`** : The style of the edge's line; may be `solid`, `dotted`, or `dashed`.
- * **`edge-text-rotation`** : Whether to rotate edge labels as the relative angle of an edge changes; may be `none` for page-aligned labels, `autorotate` for edge-aligned labels, or `autorotate-with-background` for edge-aligned labels with a filled background.
-This works best with left-to-right text.